-31 (C) a motion to suppression of evidence; 32 (D) a Rule 14 motion to severance of charges or defendants under Rule 14; 33 and 34 (E) a Rule 16 motion for discovery under Rule 16 .
-35 (4) Notice of the Government's Intent to Use Evidence.
-36 (A) At the Government's Discretion.
-At the arraignment or as soon afterward 37 as practicable, the government may notify the defendant of its intent to use 38 specified evidence at trial in order to afford the defendant an opportunity to object 39 before trial under Rule 12(b)(3)(C).
-40 (B) At the Defendant's Request.
-At the arraignment or as soon afterward as 41 practicable, the defendant may, in order to have an opportunity to move to 42 suppress evidence under Rule 12(b)(3)(C), request notice of the government's 43 intent to use (in its evidence-in-chief at trial) any evidence that the defendant may 44 be entitled to discover under Rule 16.
-45 (c) Motion Deadline Deadline for a Pretrial Motion; Consequences of Not Making a 46 Timely Motion.
-47 (1) Setting the Deadline.
-The court may, at the arraignment or as soon afterward as 48 practicable, set the deadline for the parties to make pretrial motions and may also 49 schedule a motion hearing.
-If the court does not set a deadline, the deadline is the start of 50 trial.
-51 (2) Extending or Resetting the Deadline.
-At any time before trial, the court may extend гa or reset the deadline for pretrial motions.
-52 (3) Consequences of an Untimely Motion Under Rule 12(b)(3).
-If a party does not meet 52 53 the deadline [set under (c)(1) or (2)] -or any extension the court provides - for making a 53 53 54 the deadline [set under (c)(1) or (2)] -or any extension the court provides- for making a 53 54 55 the deadline [set under (c)(1) or (2)] -or any extension the court provides - for making a Rule 12(b)(3) motion, the motion is untimely.
-In such a case, Rule 52(b) does not apply, 53 54 55 56 the deadline [set under (c)(1) or (2)] -or any extension the court provides - for making a Rule 12(b)(3) motion, the motion is untimely.
-In such a case, Rule 52(b) does not apply, but a court may consider the defense, objection, or request if:
+31 (D) a Rule 14 motion to severance of charges or defendants under Rule 14; 32 and 33 (E) a Rule 16 motion for discovery under Rule 16 .
+34 (4) Notice of the Government's Intent to Use Evidence.
+35 (A) At the Government's Discretion.
+At the arraignment or as soon afterward 36 as practicable, the government may notify the defendant of its intent to use 37 specified evidence at trial in order to afford the defendant an opportunity to object 38 before trial under Rule 12(b)(3)(C).
+39 (B) At the Defendant's Request.
+At the arraignment or as soon afterward as 40 practicable, the defendant may, in order to have an opportunity to move to 41 suppress evidence under Rule 12(b)(3)(C), request notice of the government's 42 intent to use (in its evidence-in-chief at trial) any evidence that the defendant may 43 be entitled to discover under Rule 16.
+44 (c) Motion I Deadline Deadline for a Pretrial Motion; Consequences of Not Making a 45 Timely Mot ion.
+46 (1) S etting the Deadline.
+The court may, at the arraignment or as soon afterward as 47 pract icable, set the deadline for the parties to make pretrial motions and may also 48 sched lule a motion hearing.
+If the court does not set a deadline, the deadline is the start of 49 trial.
+50 (2) E xtending or Resetting the Deadline.
+At any time before trial, the court may extend 51 or res set the deadline for pretrial motions.
+52 (3) C onsequences of an Untimely Motion Under Rule 12(b)(3).
+Except as provided in 53 parag raph (c)(4), if a party does not meet the deadline [set under (c)(1) or (2)] for making 54 a Rul e 12(b)(3) motion, the motion is untimely.
+In such a case, a court may consider the 55 defer se, objection, or request if the party shows cause and prejudice.
+56 (4) (Consequences of an Untimely Motion for Failure to State an Offense.
+57 Notw ithstanding paragraph (c)(3), a court may consider an untimely motion for failure to 58 state an offense if the defendant shows prejudice [only].
+59 (d) Rulii ng on a Motion.
+The court must decide every pretrial motion before trial unless it 60 finds good c ause to defer a ruling.
+The court must not defer ruling on a pretrial motion if the